MarcialRosales/jwt-demo/README.md

 ### Scenario 1.
 Non-authenticated request should get back a `401` status code.
 Our first scenario attempts to access our `gateway` application without any tokens.

-Launch the `gateway` application and try this request.
+Launch the `gateway` application (if you have already executed the script `start.sh` it is already running on port 8080) and try this request.

 ```
 curl localhost:8080